 Lori has over 30 years of nonprofit financial and management experience, providing expertise in areas of strategic planning, budget and finance, fund development, risk management, and facilities operations.
 Lori has served on numerous nonprofit boards and currently serves as Treasurer of the San Francisco Wholesale Produce Market.
 Lori graduated Phi Beta Kappa, cum laude from the University of California, Berkeley and was a PhD candidate at the University of Chicago.

 Nestor has been part of the non-profit, technology sector since 2010.
 From his humble beginnings as a student at Year Up, through his career at the booming giant that is Salesforce.com, he is now a proud member of the mission driven organization that is NCCLF.
 Nestor has also been an active volunteer for projects like the San Francisco Food Bank and the Surf for Life project which continues to give third world country k-12 students a better chance for higher education.

 Real Estate Consultant

 Kelly has more than 5 years of experience in community development and commercial real estate finance.
 As a Real Estate Consultant, she provides technical assistance and expertise related to real estate development and facility planning projects.
 She also coordinated the closing and funding of over $25 million in loans and $36 million in NMTCs to affordable housing, community facility, and economic development projects.
-Kelly received a BS in Biology, with a minor in Biochemistry, from the University of San Francisco.
+Kelly received a BS in Biology from the University of San Francisco.

 Senior Loan Officer